Midas1080/ukato/README.md

 ## Contributing

-We are Rust noobs on our way to become full fledged, coconut-oiled up Crustaceans, so contributions to Ukato are welcome!
+We are Rust noobs on our way to become full fledged, coconut-oiled, blue-haired Rustaceans, so contributions to Ukato are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## Next steps